Building a harmful algal bloom early warning system in western Lake Erie

 Thanks to a grant through the federal Ocean Technology Transition project, GLOS is partnering with NOAA GLERL and NCCOS, LimnoTech, The Ohio State University, and Cleveland Water Alliance to build a harmful algal bloom early warning system (EWS) in western Lake Erie.
 As a response to what is increasingly becoming a regional public health concern, the project aims to combine existing data streams from in-water sensors and incorporate new technology into a system that will allow water managers and the public to anticipate harmful algal blooms (HABs) and react effectively.

 In 2018, GLOS brought together a group of partners in order to begin combining years of technological and scientific innovation into a system that could create localized alerts.
-At the core of the system are environmental sample processors (ESPs) and a network of sensors distributed through the at-risk areas.
+At the core of the system is a network of sensors distributed through the at-risk areas.

 Water treatment managers, the target users, indicated that it is important to get the information when it becomes important and in an easily-accessible format such as a push alert or text message.

-2019 and 2020, years two and three of the project will see the continued development of the data network and development of the backend technology necessary to take in the data and present actionable information.
+2020, Year Three of the project, will see the continued development of the data network and of the backend technology necessary to take in the data and present clear, actionable information.

 Photos: (Left) NOAA GLERL staffer submerges the ESPniagara during a test deployment in June of 2016.
 Courtesy of NOAA Great Lakes Environmental Research Laboratory. | (Right) Satellite imagery captured on Aug.
 1, 2014 shows the harmful algal bloom that caused a two-day shutdown of Toledo’s municipal water supply.
 NASA image courtesy Jeff Schmaltz, LANCE/EOSDIS MODIS Rapid Response Team at NASA GSFC